 Because of the public relationship between Joseph Smith and Bennett, multiple authors have concluded that Bennett was privy to Joseph’s plural marriage teachings.6 However, Bennett later denied learning about “marrying for eternity,” monogamously or polygamously, while in Nauvoo.
 In a letter to the Iowa Hawk Eye published December 7, 1843, he claimed that eternal marriage was “an entirely new doctrine” to him.7

-Multiple other evidences support that Joseph Smith never taught Bennett about celestial plural marriage.
-He undoubtedly heard rumors, but only from a distance.
-Andrew F. Smith agreed: “No primary evidence has been presented indicating that Bennett was officially involved in the evolving practice of polygamy at Nauvoo. … No evidence indicates that Bennett’s extramarital relationships were sanctioned by Joseph Smith.”8
+In contrast, Andrew F. Smith noted: “No primary evidence has been presented indicating that Bennett was officially involved in the evolving practice of polygamy at Nauvoo. … No evidence indicates that Bennett’s extramarital relationships were sanctioned by Joseph Smith.”8

 Failure to Reform